e271828e/Flight.jl/notes/lqr_tracking.md

 That is, we have moved the $n_u \times n_i$ gain matrix $K_\xi$ inside the integrator, which will now have dimension $n_u$ instead of $n_i$.
-Having an integration path per control input allows us to handle saturation independently on each control input by halting its specific integration path.
+Having an integration path per control input allows us to handle saturation independently on each control input by halting its specific integrator.
 Finally, we have defined $K_{int}$ as a $n_u \times n_z$ matrix with all columns set to zero, except for those $n_i$ columns corresponding to the integrated command variables, which are taken from
 $K_{\xi}$.
 This allows for a more general implementation wherein the integral gain matrix always has size $n_u \times n_z$ and multiplies the complete command vector.